 - Learn what your interest rate will be.

-Even if you do repay your 401(k) loan on time, you won’t have gained as much from interest as you would have if you left your account alone.
+- Loss on investment returns.
+The less money you have in your 401(k) balance, the less you’ll get in returns.
+Even if you repay your 401(k) loan on time, you won’t have gained as much from interest as you would if you left your account alone.

 Alternatives to 401(k) loans

 You might want to rule out the following options before taking out a 401(k) loan:

 - Personal loans.
 Personal loans allow you to borrow anywhere from $1,000 to $100,000 — depending on your credit and if you choose to provide collateral.
 However, rates may be higher than 401(k) loans.

 - Vehicle title loans.
 If you own a vehicle outright, you may be able to put it up as collateral on a vehicle title loan.
 These are typically short-term loans, and watch out for high rates.

 - Cash advance apps.
 Within the realm of payday loans, cash advance apps offer short-term loans meant to get you through until your next payday.

 - Thrift Savings Plan loans.
 If you are a federal government employee or a uniformed service member, you can borrow against your Thrift Savings Plan.
 However, it has many of the same drawbacks as a 401(k) loan.

 - Other investments.
 If you have other investments, such as cryptocurrency, consider cashing those in first.